grafana/agent/docs/sources/flow/reference/cli/convert.md

 and many supported *_sd_configs.
 Unsupported features in a source config result in [errors].

+You can find a detailed migration guide for this [here](../../../getting-started/migrating-from-prometheus/)

 ### Promtail

 Using the `--source-format=promtail` will convert the source configuration from